F1. It's fun: Drugged up and in demand

 A colleague working on care of the elderly has effectively gone up a banding due to the vast amounts of ash cash he rakes in.
 No comment on his quality as a doctor, of course.
 Ahem.

-Irrespective, one such patient passed away recently.
+A complex patient passed away recently.
 Every doctor knew her because she was afflicted with something juniors encounter on a frequent basis, the family from hell.

 On each occasion I was on ward cover, I would spend a good portion of my evening engaged in fruitless and frustrating conversations with her children.
 They were in complete denial that their young mother had extensive breast cancer with massive brain, lung and liver mets.